-

 Confession: Morning Meetings were my least favorite part of the day to plan for.
 When I was in school, I felt like there were so many other things that would fill that time “better”.
 Students could work on finishing up an assignment, they could continue their morning work, and I could take attendance, collect assignments…

-Positive Affirmations Mirror
+Math Affirmations Mirror

 Morning Work Choice Boards